Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Conclusion

 \section{Conclusion}

-This survey provided a structured analysis of automatic approaches for the resource allocation in business processes.
-The structured literature search identified 49 studies providing resource allocation approaches from various countries, published mainly in the last two decades.
-With this SLR, we studied the following research questions: \begin{itemize} \item[RQ1] What are the targeted resource allocation goals and capabilities? \item[RQ2] What is the role of process models and process data (in form of event logs) in the resource allocation approach? \item[RQ3] Which input data are used by the different approaches supporting the resource allocation in business processes? \item[RQ4] Which solution strategies are used and are the approaches following a local or global optimization? \item [RQ5] How mature are the proposed resource allocation approaches in terms of applicability and the availability of an implementation and their evaluation? \end{itemize}
+This survey provide a structured analysis of \luise{system-initiated} approaches for resource allocation in business processes.
+The complexity of the problem of assigning tasks to available resources with different capabilities has led to various approaches with different strengths and weaknesses.
+The structured literature search identified \ingo{61} studies providing resource allocation approaches published mainly in the last two decades.
+In this survey, for the first time, the approaches have been analyzed in terms of their goals, capabilities, input data, techniques used, and evaluation methods.
+With this SLR, we studied \ingo{five} research questions \ingo{and come to the following conclusions.}

-Regarding RQ1, we found hat mainly 1-to-1 allocations between tasks and resources are supported, but also studies could be identified which support m-to-1, 1-to-m, and m-to-n allocations.
-Several optimization goals are followed, such as minimizing process costs, whereby process-oriented goals are mainly supported.
-We observed with regards to research question RQ2 that often process models and estimations on the process dynamics are used as inputs to the resource allocation approaches, but also process data taken from IT systems play increasingly a role.
-Furthermore, a taxonomy was developed based on the studies on resource and task attributes, which are used for the resource allocation to answer RQ3.
-This can be used in future research works to identify possible attributes that can be considered.
+Regarding research question RQ1 (the targeted resource allocation capabilities and goals), we found that mainly 1-to-1 allocations between tasks and resources are supported, but also studies could be identified that support \ingo{many-to-1 and 1-to-many} allocations.
+Several optimization goals are \ingo{pursued}, such as minimizing process costs, whereby process-oriented goals are mainly supported.
+Regarding RQ2 (the role of process models and process execution data), \ingo{we found that} process models and estimations on the process dynamics are often used as inputs to the resource allocation approaches, and process execution data taken from IT systems increasingly \ingo{plays} a role. \fabian{To answer RQ3, we classified resource and task attributes and the relation \ingo{between} them.} This can be used in future research to identify possible attributes that were neglected and should be considered in the future.